ayushzoc/rossmanstoresales/README.md

 * Parsed competition distance data to maximum of the distance to not let model confuse that distance 0 means competition is near.

 ### EDA:
 Different techniques were used for data exploration.
-Few are outlined below: \
+Few are outlined below: <br>
 * Correlation Heatmap on the whole merged dataframe.
 ![HEATMAP!](heatmap.png)